 teniposide (Intravenous route)

-Severe myelosuppression with resulting infection or bleeding may occur with teniposide.
-Hypersensitivity reactions, including anaphylaxis-like symptoms, may occur with initial dosing or with repeated exposure to teniposide .
+Teniposide should be administered under the supervision of a qualified physician experienced in prescribing chemotherapy.
+Severe myelosuppression, resulting in infection or bleeding, may occur with teniposide.
+Hypersensitivity reactions, including anaphylaxis-like symptoms, may occur with initial dosing or with repeated exposure to teniposide.
+Epinephrine, with or without corticosteroids and antihistamines, has been used to treat hypersensitivity reactions .

 Commonly used brand name(s)